contrast-zone/rewrite.js/README.md

 ## 2. further examples

 Please refer to the *Rewrite Playground* from the above link for more thorough examples exposure.
-Available examples include some basic term rewriting setups, as well as equality predicate, branching choice, Boolean operations, binary number addition, proof checking, and meta-rules reduction use.
+Available examples include some basic term rewriting setups, as well as equality predicate, branching choice, Boolean operations, proof checking, SAT solver, and action planning use.

 ## 3. how does it work